 - Physical complaints: do you suffer from back or neck pain?
 If so, this is important to factor into your decision.
 A pillow that keeps your neck and spine in a straight line can help reduce pain and stiffness in the neck and shoulders.
 Pay close attention to height, as a pillow that is too high increases pressure on your lower back and overstretches your neck.
 A pillow that is too low puts extra pressure on your shoulder joints.

 - Material: finally, it is important to consider the material of the pillow.
 Do you suffer from allergies?
 Then choose a completely washable variety.
+Do you get hot quickly?
+Then choose well-ventilating and heat-regulating filling materials.

 Which pillow fits me?

 Back sleepers need a pillow of medium thickness.
-You can also opt for a form pillow (more on this later).
+You can also opt for a shape pillow (more on this later).
 You have the choice of a hard or soft pillow depending on your personal preference.

 Side sleepers need a thick pillow to adequately support the head when lying on your side.
 Choose a pillow that is not too soft or you will still have too little support.
 Shape pillows are also available for side sleepers.